Table of Contents

 So overall we’d say don’t pay too much attention to the face value or legal tender value of a coin.

-We’ve got various coins available for sale.
-Check out our order page for prices and let us know if a coin you like isn’t on there.
+Check out our order page for prices or phone 0800 888 465.
+Also please let us know if a coin you like isn’t on there.

 Editors Note: This article was first published on 9 August 2017.
 Updated 10 November 2020 to include the question from Bronwyn.
 Last updated 24 January 2023 to add “Why premiums are important” and update prices.